Uni-Projects-PH/JSipher-Desktop-App/README.md

-# JSipher-Desktop-App
+# jsipher

-The JSipher-Project's side repository.
-This is the repository for the Desktop App.
-If you are looking for the WebApp, go [this way](https://github.com/Pythagorion/JSipher-Website).
+The JSipher-Project's main repository.
+This is the repository for the WebApp.
+If you are looking for the Desktop App, go [this way](https://github.com/Pythagorion/JSipher-Desktop-App).

 ## ENGLISH